UK markets roiled after bank rules out extending help

 “My message to the (pension) funds involved – you’ve got three days left now.
 You have got to get this done,” Bailey said late Tuesday in Washington, where he is attending the annual meeting of the Institute of International Finance.

-Analysts say pension funds had lobbied the central bank to extend the program by two weeks.
+Analysts say pension funds had lobbied England’s central bank to extend the program by two weeks.

 The U.K. 30-year yield on British government bonds, known as gilts, passed 5% on Wednesday morning amid growing unease among traders.
 Gilt yields, which rise as prices fall, are back close to the levels which led to the bank’s intervention last month.